xtommas/notes-backend-nodejs/README.md

 # notes-backend-nodejs

-Simple backend for a notes app with no database using Node.js
+Simple notes app with no database using Node.js and React for the frontend